Exeinspa/exein-openwrt-public/README.md

 ## Example
-The example shown in this repository represents the porting of the Exein's solution to the Openwrt echo-system.
+The example shown in this repository represents the porting of the Exein's solution to the Openwrt ecosystem.
-Here the specs of this example:
+Exact versions in use are:

 - Openwrt 18.06.5
 - Linux Kernel 4.14.151

-The repository is done such that users can easily test the solution in an emulated environment.
+Users can easily test the solution in an emulated environment by following these steps:

-To test the solution perform the following tasks:

  1. Download the repository
- 2. make the config.exein the current openwrt configuration by using __cp config.exein .config__
+ 2. Make the config.exein the current openwrt configuration by using __cp config.exein .config__
- 3. run the __make__ utility
+ 3. Run the __make__ utility
- 4. Run with __qemu-system-arm__
+ 4. Run with __qemu-system-arm__ by issuing the following command

 ```
 sudo qemu-system-arm -M virt -nographic -smp 1 -kernel bin/targets/armvirt-exein/32-glibc/openwrt-armvirt-exein-32-zImage-initramfs -append "rootwait root=/dev/vda console=ttyAMA0 loglevel=0 norandmaps" -netdev tap,ifname=tap0,id=eth0 -device virtio-net-device,netdev=eth0
 ```
-5. after system has started, run the command for activating the MLEPlayer
+5. After the system has started, activate the MLEPlayer by issuing the following

 ```
 # dmesg |grep Exein